EricZ27/Group-E/README.md

 =======
 Desccription of Project: We are testing desynchronizing inhibitory neuron firing as a treatment for epilepsy.

+We still need some help accessing the model code that we are trying to use ***

 ## Goals of the Research Project